jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Yet, we still value the micro-management of the production line.
 In fact, to earn a better living today still usually means to "move up" and get a higher position inside management.

-It's time for todays workplaces to modernize.
+It's time for our workplaces to modernize.

-We do so by discouraging the mass-production ideal of managmement, and empowering workers and customers to collaborate directly.
+We must stop idolizing over managmement.
+Instead we empower workers and customers to collaborate directly.
 Just as the Industrial Age enabled mass-production, the Internet Age enables mass-collaboration.

 Main Street is already starting to collaborate.
 For example, when we Google something, the advanced search engine isn't making up its own answer.
-It's helping us find answers other people pur on their own websites.
+It's helping us find solitions other people put on their own websites.
 Google is great precisely because it connects two people; one with a question, the other with an answer.

 What prevents this kind of collaboration and efficiency at work is the holdover of "eight different bosses".

-WISECRACK BUY INTO THE MATRIX
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Digital technology automated much manufacturing and office work.
+But we've held onto the management culture of the era of mass-production.
+"Suffering" based employment will all go away once in the era of mass-collaboration.
+By the way, if you haven't had a job like this before, you're very lucky.
+Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)

 For example, prior to the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
 It was only when industrialization gave the levers of power to factory owners, that our economy lost these small businesses.